 Often, homeowners insurance or business liability insurance can pay for injuries like this, meaning that the money likely does not come straight from the defendant’s pocket.
 Because of this, you may be able to claim substantial damages.

 If you or a loved one was injured in a slip and fall on an icy sidewalk in Dallas, talk to a lawyer at The Queenan Law Firm, P.C., today.
 Our attorneys can take your case to court and fight to get compensation from the negligent property owner who failed to clear snow and ice.
-For a free consultation on your case, contact our law offices today at (817) 476-1797.
+For a free consultation on your case with our Texas personal injury lawyers, contact our law offices today at (817) 476-1797.